 The current regulations governing annual income do not specifically address temporarily absent family members.
 The regulations also do not define "temporarily" or "permanently" absent or specify a timeframe associated with a temporary versus a permanent absence.
 Unless specifically excluded by the regulations, the income of all family members approved to live in the unit will be counted, even if the family member is temporarily absent from the unit.
-HUD rules require the GRHC to count family members approved to live in a unit, even if a family member is temporarily absent from the unit [HCV GB, p.
-5-18].
 This section of the plan provides GRHC policies on several types of temporarily absent family members.